25 Coronavirus Myths You Need to Stop Believing, According to Doctors

-There's a lot of misinformation about coronavirus.
-Here are the most prominent myths, debunked by doctors.
+There's a lot of misinformation about COVID.
+Here are the biggest myths, debunked by doctors.

 Myth: COVID-19 can spread over 5G networks.